sarah-walker-pcem/pcem/Readme-LINUX.txt

-PCem v8.1 Linux supplement
+PCem v13 Linux supplement

 You will need the following libraries :

-Allegro 4.x
+SDL2
+wxWidgets 3.x
 OpenAL
-ALut

 and their dependencies.

 Open a terminal window, navigate to the PCem directory then enter

-./configure
+./configure --enable-release
 make

 then ./pcem to run.

-The Linux port is currently entirely unpolished, and mainly exists as a starting point for anyone who wants to make a better port.

-The menu is not available all the time.
-Press CTRL-ALT-PGDN to open it.

-The mouse does not work very well, at least on my machine.
-This is most likely an Allegro issue.

-Fullscreen mode is not present.

-Video acceleration is not used at all, so performance is inferior to the Windows version.
+The Linux version stores BIOS ROM images, configuration files, and other data in ~/.pcem

+configure options are :
+  --enable-release-build : Generate release build.
+Recommended for regular use.
+  --enable-debug         : Compile with debugging enabled.
+  --enable-networking    : Build with networking support.
+  --enable-alsa          : Build with support for MIDI output through ALSA.
+Requires libasound.

+The menu is a pop-up menu in the Linux port.
+Right-click on the main window when mouse is not captured.

 CD-ROM support currently only accesses /dev/cdrom.
 It has not been heavily tested.